AttackOnJasper/University-notes/psych253/psych253.md

 	- unbiased questions
 		- Anchoring effects: pushing people in 1 direction
 		- Framing effects: framing questions to seem like there is only one answer
+- The ethics of experimentation
+	- mundane realism: Degree to which an experiment is superficially similar to everyday situations.
+	- experimental realism: Degree to which an experiment absorbs and involves its participants.
+	- demand characteristics: Cues in an experiment that tell the participant what behavior is expected
+		- To reduce this effect, experimenter standardize their instructions e.g. video taping

 ## Module 3 Conformity: A change in behavior or belief to accord with others e.g. sprint planning (how and why people do that?)
 - Subsets: compliance, obedience, acceptance
 - The Sherif Study (1935)
 	- Steady light in dark room -> think it's moving due to autokinetic phenomenon -> cannot tell if it's moving by comparing surrounding -> people come to agree how far it's moved over several days
-	- Transmission of beliefs: 5 generations (Rohrer, 1954)
+	- Transmission of beliefs: 5 generations (Jacobs and Campbell, 1961)
 	- **Informational influence** value others ideas
-- Asch Study: would one agrees something wrong but other people saying it's right? (try to find out why people follow Hilter)
+- Asch 'comparing lines' Study: would one agrees something wrong but other people saying it's right? (try to find out why people follow Hilter)
 	- ask to take part in a study of perceptual judgments
 	- unambigous stimuli; 7 confederates say opposite
 	- 37% subjects gave the wrong answer; 70% subjects gave wrong answer at least once
-	- **Normative influence** go along even if do not agree due to external pressure
+	- **Normative influence** go along by external pressure when people do not agree

 ## Module 4 helpness
 ### Why one would help